-While Dana Point has a historic trend of being a predominantly White community (87% White alone in 2000), demographics are shifting in a more diverse direction in the City (75% White alone in 2020).
+While Dana Point has a historic trend of being a predominantly White community (87% White alone in 2000), Viewed over a longer timeframe, demographics are shifting in a more diverse direction in the City (87% White alone in 2000 vs 75% White alone in 2020).
 The primary increase is in the multi-racial community, which increased from 3% in 2000 and 2010 to over 13% in 2020.
 This trend is seen throughout Orange County, as jurisdictions from Mission Viejo to Buena Park saw an overall increase in non-white and multi-racial populations between 2010 and 2020.